 There are many things we think we need that are totally unnecessary for our life and happiness.
 However, we are so conditioned that it is hard to realise and wake up from mindless consumerism.

-I do not expect anyone reading this post to suddenly stop all the things I mentioned.
-Rather, I hope you will start to think about your behaviour and consumption of the mentioned products.
+Think about your behaviour and consumption of the mentioned products.
 Whether we are talking about shampoo or deodorant, you will probably just fine with using half the amount you currently do.

 If you like this post, help Monethalia grow by sharing it on social media using the buttons below.
 You can also sign-up to my newsletter by entering your name and email address into the top bar.